 In the fall of 2014, several of Imago Dei’s pastors, many of whom live in Eastside neighborhoods, felt called to plant a congregation to reflect and collaborate with what God is already doing in these communities.
 Eric Knox, who joined Imago Dei as an associate pastor in 2013 to serve as community, diversity and equity coordinator, is the campus pastor of Eastside Gathering.

 Central City was originally founded as simply “Imago Dei Community” by Pastor Rick McKinley in the year 2000.
 When we launched our second congregation, Eastside Gathering, we dubbed the original location “Central City” to better reflect the structure of Imago Dei as a whole.
-Bill Clem serves as campus pastor of Central City.
+Ben Thomas serves as interim campus pastor of Central City.

 While Sunday morning worship is important, if that’s your only involvement with church, it’ll be difficult (okay, impossible) to become connected to our community in a meaningful way.